How to Cut Curly Hair: 5 Rules

 Curly hair should be trimmed often.
 More often than other hair types require, actually.

 If curls are beginning to knot easily, it’s another sign that you’re due for a trim.
 A good rule of thumb is that curly hair should be trimmed every 6-8 weeks.
 Setting up recurring appointments at your favorite salon is good practice to help ensure you get a fresh trim regularly.

 Do you go to a salon to get your haircut?
 If so, do you see the same stylist each time?

-If you’re cutting your own hair, here are some things to keep in mind to ensure you’re doing it safely and effectively.
+If you’re cutting your own hair, here are some things to keep in mind to ensure you’re doing it safely and effectively:

 - You should also make sure you have an area to cut your hair in that has good lighting and is close to a mirror.
 A plain background will help you see the shape and silhouette of your hair and how it will frame your face when it’s done.

 - If your hair goes beyond your shoulders, you’ll want to pull it in front so you can see the entirety of its length.

-Cutting your hair can be fun and lets you be in charge of the final outcome.
+Cutting your hair can be fun and lets you take charge of the final outcome.
 If you try cutting your own hair for the first time and aren’t happy with the result, it’s not the end of the world.

-5. Are You Using the Right Products?
+5. Use the Right Products

 You should be catering your entire hair care routine to your unique curls.
 Curly hair isn’t like other hair; it really is special and should be treated accordingly.